What is dermatitis neglecta?

 The exact pathogenesis of dermatitis neglecta remains unclear.
-Inadequate exfoliation of the skin leads to accumulation of sebum, sweat, keratin, bacteria and other breakdown products forming a compact crust of dirt .
+Inadequate exfoliation of the skin leads to the accumulation of sebum, sweat, keratin, bacteria, and other breakdown products forming a compact crust of dirt .

 What are the clinical features of dermatitis neglecta?

 Clinical features of dermatitis neglecta include: